Herculens/herculens/README.md

 ### Special mention regarding Lenstronomy
 Part of the `herculens` code originates from the open-source lens modeling software package [`lenstronomy`](https://github.com/sibirrer/lenstronomy), described in [Birrer et al. 2021](https://joss.theoj.org/papers/10.21105/joss.03283) (and references therein).
-In every source file, proper credits to the specific developers and contributors---to both the original `lenstronomy` (up to version 1.9.3) and `herculens` code---are indicated.
+In every source file, proper credits are given to the specific developers and contributors to both the original `lenstronomy` (up to version 1.9.3) and `herculens`.

 ### Contributors